lucketta/lucketta.github.io/_posts/2017-12-11-setting_up_rails_backend_reactjs_frontend_project_and_heroku.markdown

 **Step 2: Set up Git Repo**

-Create a git repo for this project for code management.
+Create a new git repo for this project for code management.
 An easy google search will show you how to do this.
-Usually, I create a new repo at Github and connect it to my local environment.
+Usually, I create a new repo on my Github account then connect it to my local environment.

 **Step 3: ReactJS FrontEnd**